thomasjm/type-families-typescript/README.md

 Now we can define the parameter and result types for each method!

-I won't go in detail about why this is great, but you can look at `haskell-language-server` to see how this setup adds a lot of type safety to your server, helping make sure you return the right response type to each message, etc.
+I won't go in detail about why this is great, but you can look at `haskell-language-server` to see how this setup adds a lot of type safety to your server, making sure you return the right response type to each message, etc.

 ## Mapping it to TypeScript